 “You can go there in your mind,” Baker says.

-Later, in an interview, Sosa – who worked as a barber before his arrest – says the nursing students helped him to combat his sciatica by bringing him exercises he can do while in jail.
+In an interview later, Sosa, who worked as a barber before his arrest, says the nursing students helped him to combat his sciatica by bringing him exercises he can do while in jail.

 “I’m walking much straighter,” he says.